Facing reality you should realize that in the times we are operating the lifespan of everything have shrunk and almost everything we do is temporary.

 - People prefer other compensation such as time off

-With the available bouquet of leave offered by the law most employees will extract their free time from there anyway.
+With the available bouquet of leave offered by law, most employees will extract their free time from there anyway.
+Sick leave is well abused to cover up for the time needed off.
 Time off will most likely have a negative effect on business processes if not monitored well.

-In the past the attraction was focused on company vehicles, subsidized housing, payment for studies, medical and pension benefits.
-With the taxes placed on these perks it has become more of a liability than a reward and money still triumph as the only real motivator.
+In the past, motivation was focused on company vehicles, subsidized housing, payment for studies, medical and pension benefits.
+With the taxes placed on these perks, it has become more of a liability than a reward and money still triumph as the only real motivator.